 Restore Your System

-If your copy-paste function was working earlier, then windows provides you an option to restore your system settings to a specified date.
+If your copy-paste function was working earlier, then windows provide you an option to restore your system settings to a specified date.
 The files in your computer won’t be affected, but you may lose your installed software while doing so.

 In case you believe that the copy-paste function worked before you updated your system, restoring it will certainly solve your problem.
 Restore points are created automatically when you update any of your apps, drivers, or system.
 Here’s how to do it: